eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 completed will be uploaded and documented.

 Deliverables:
-• Distilled hyperSpec package
+• Distilled `hyperSpec` package
-• New specialized hyperSpec packages for file I/O
+• New specialized `hyperSpec` packages for file I/O
 • New implemented import filters for new file formats

 **Week-9-actual:**
+* Got more clarification about the [`hySpc.testthat`](https://github.com/r-hyperspec/hySpc.testthat/issues/3) package.

-## `hypSpc.read.Witec`
+## 1. `hypSpc.read.Witec`
 This is the start of the file import output distillation process.
-Let the spectroscopy gods guide us.
+Let the spectroscopy gods guide us. **[Please see my contributions to this package here](https://github.com/r-hyperspec/hySpc.read.txt/commits?author=eoduniyi)

+### 1.1.
+Reading in ini files
 ```R
 library(ini)
 ini_file <- read.ini("/path/to/ini/file.txt")